 Vaccination is a historically effective medical and public health tool used to eradicate and control infectious diseases in previous pandemics.
-Thus, the COVID-19 vaccination is a critical next step recommended by public health officials to bring us closer to ending the current global pandemic.
+The COVID-19 vaccination is a critical next step recommended by public health officials to bring us closer to ending the current global pandemic.
 It is also a key step that you can take to protect yourself and our campus community.

 Public Health Resources